podium-lib/podium-lib.github.io/src/docs/podlets/context.md

 ### Locale

 A [bcp47] compliant locale string with locale information from the Layout.
-Defaults to `en-EN`.
+Defaults to `en-US`.

 ### Device Type

-A guess at the device type of the browser requesting a page from a Layout server hinting at whether the browser is running on a desktop, tablet or mobile.
+A guess (based on user-agent) as to the device type of the browser requesting the page from a Layout server.
+Possible values are `desktop`, `tablet` and `mobile`.
 Defaults to `desktop`.

 ### Mount Origin

 URL origin of the inbound request to the Layout server.
 This value is retrieved from the inbound request to the Layout server.
 For example, if the Layout server is serving a request to the domain http://www.foo.com this value will be `http://www.foo.com`.

 ### Mount Pathname